WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **Push Messaging** - Meadow.OS now supports push-messaging from Meadow.Cloud as well as MQTT as a first class feature.

 **Meadow.OS + Meadow.Core**
-* **Power & Sleep APIs** - Meadow.OS has a new set of APIs that expose the ability ability to put the device to sleep and then wake up on schedule.
+* **Power & Sleep APIs** - Meadow.OS now supports Sleep and Wake operations for the device, and has a new set of APIs that expose the ability ability to put the device to sleep and then wake up on schedule.
+* **Just-in-Time (JIT) Compilation** - Meadow applications can now optionally implement JIT compilation at startup, providing faster execution and performance.
-* **New App Lifecycle** - We've greatly simplified the boilerplate code needed to create a Meadow application, as well as provided an easy way to integrate with the new Power, Sleep, and OS/App update lifecycle.
+* **New App Lifecycle** - We've greatly simplified the boilerplate code needed to create a Meadow application, as well as provided an easy way to integrate with the new Power, Sleep, and OS/App update lifecycle
+* **Lower Power Use on Idle** - The STM32 CPU now idles using its hardware capabilities.
+* **TLS Certificate Validation & other improvements** - The OS now checks the full validity of TLS (aka.
+HTTPS/SSL) server certificates against a root Certificate Authority registry.
+We also implemented logic for more edge cases of TLS datastream processing.
 * **Faster WiFi Connection** - We have made changes to the event model on the ESP32 resulting in a 90% decrease in WiFi connection times, reducing WiFi connection time to 3-5 second on average.
 * **Faster Meadow.OS Startup** - We removed an errant 10 second wait time on startup.
-* **Just-in-Time (JIT) Compilation** - Meadow applications can now optionally implement JIT compilation at startup, providing faster execution and performance.
+* **Core-Compute Module Ethernet Support** - Ethernet connectivity is now available on the Core-Compute Module.
 * **Network Improvements** - We've spent a lot of cycles on advanced web socket features that weren't implemented yet that unlock a number of important service connectivity use cases.
 * **Configuration Files** - Meadow now has robust support for compile-time configuration via YAML or JSON files.
-* **Improved Meadow.OS Stability** - Some deep assembly-level instruction calls have been fixed up, providing stability around long-running processes, advanced web-sockets, and more.
+* **Improved Meadow.OS Stability** - Some deep assembly-level instruction calls have been fixed up, providing stability around long-running processes, advanced socket operation, and more.
-* **Core-Compute Module Ethernet Support** - Ethernet connectivity is now available on the Core-Compute Module.

 **Meadow.Foundation**
 * **MicroGraphics** - We've optimized the APIs, combined with JiT and you'll see a 10x improvement in drawing speed.
 We've also cleaned up APIs and added a 8x16 font!